STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        |cmake|.
 By default this is defined by the preprocessor constant
        ``HPX_IDLE_BACKOFF_TIME_MAX``.
 This is an internal setting which you should change only if you know exactly what you are doing.
+   * * ``hpx.exception_verbosity``
+     * This setting defines the verbosity of exceptions.
+Valid values are integers.
+A setting of ``2`` or higher prints all available information.
+       A setting of ``1`` leaves out the build configuration and environment variables.
+A setting of ``0`` or lower prints only the description of the thrown exception and the file name, function, and line number where the exception was thrown.
+The default value is ``2`` or the value of the environment variable ``HPX_EXCEPTION_VERBOSITY``.
    * * ``hpx.stacks.small_size``
      * This is initialized to the small stack size to be used by |hpx|-threads.
        Set by default to the value of the compile time preprocessor constant